RichCWilkerson/Consulting_Notes/Eval_Questions_Organized.md

   - `SideEffect`: non-suspending, runs after every successful recomposition.
   - `DisposableEffect(key)`: has `onDispose` to cleanup when leaving composition.
     - non-suspending setup/teardown tied to lifecycle.
+    - use for registering listeners, starting animations, etc.
   - **`rememberCoroutineScope`**:
     - Provides a coroutine scope tied to the composable’s lifecycle for launching coroutines in response to UI events.
     - Useful for things like showing snackbars or animations.